fishawack/core/README.md

 ## Migrating

+### 8.0.0

+* Capture scripts needs to use new v8 method calls - https://webdriver.io/docs/api/browser - effects waitForExists
+* Firefox no longer installed within container but can still be specified and used if firefox manually installed
+* Chrome browser now using chromium headless under the hood - could be slight differences

 ### 7.5.0

 Although not a breaking change when running things through CI/CD, `core@7.5.0` did introduce a breaking change when running certain commands locally due to some npm scripts being split into smaller more focused tasks.
 This means the package.json scripts will need updating to the following.